wilg/laundry/README.md

 Have you ever wanted to use [ACH Direct](http://www.achdirect.com)'s [Payments Gateway](http://paymentsgateway.com) SOAP API?
 Neither did anyone.
 However, with this little gem you should be able to interact with it without going too terribly nuts.

-The basic idea is to have a somewhat ActiveRecord-y syntax to making payments, updating client information, etc.
+The goal is to have a lightweight ActiveRecord-ish syntax to making payments, updating client information, etc.

 [View the Rdoc](http://rdoc.info/github/supapuerco/laundry/master/frames)